demisto/content/Packs/AzureActiveDirectory/Integrations/AzureADIdentityProtection/README.md

     | Trust any certificate (not secure) | When selected, certificates are not checked.  | False |
     | Use system proxy settings | When selected, runs the integration instance using a proxy server (https or http) that you defined in the server configuration.  | False |
 5. Run the **!azure-ad-auth-start** command to start the connection process.
-6. Follow the instruction shown, the last of them should be running the **!azure-ad-auth-complete** command.
+6. Follow the instructions shown.
+The last of them should be running the **!azure-ad-auth-complete** command.
 7. Run the **!azure-ad-auth-test** command to validate the URLs, token, and connection.

 #### Base Command